17 Best Beach Getaways in America

 St. Michaels, Maryland

 Set on a peninsula stretching into the Chesapeake Bay, St. Michaels is a slow-paced place that started out as a shipbuilding and oyster-farming hub.
 Boating still makes up much of the town's fiber: On sunny days you'll find sailboats floating across the bay and casual crab shacks lining the Miles River marina.
 With its luxurious boutique hotels like the Inn at Perry Cabin, endless festivals centered around everything from oysters to antiques, preppy shops along Talbot street, and old-timey saloons, St. Michaels is an idyllic and wholesome place to spend the summer.
-And for more gorgeous places close to home, check out This Is the Most Underrated Travel Destination in Your State.

 This small community in Santa Barbara County sits nestled between the Pacific Ocean and the Santa Ynez Mountains.
 Its proximity to Santa Barbara and Los Angeles makes it an easy day trip for anyone hoping to get off the grid.
 Hike the six-mile Gaviota Peak Trail, rent a surfboard and catch some waves at Campus Point, kick back at Goleta Beach Park, and catch the sunset at the pier overlooking the Pacific.
 Santa Barbara with its excellent dining scene and award-winning wineries, is just a 15-minute drive from Goleta, but there are also great local eateries like Jane at the Marketplace and Beachside Bar-Cafe.